muneer2ishtech/happeo-coding-exercise/README.md

   - Share public key with external identity system (provisioner)
   - Store private key of the organisation and use it code.
   - E.g. `JwtParserBuilder.verifyWith(SecretKey key)` we can use `JwtParserBuilder.decryptWith(PrivateKey key)`
+- Handling of JWT errors / Authentication errors can be improved to return specific details of error

 ## APIs